Tunisia Country Commercial Guide

 Last published date:

-Approximately 60% of Tunisia’s trade is with the European Union, and Tunisia’s most significant free-trade agreement is its Association Agreement on industrial goods with the EU, formally ratified in 1996.
-The free-trade zone with the EU was effectively implemented in 2008 after a gradual lowering of tariffs to zero over a 12-year period.
-In late 2011, the EU announced it would pursue a “deep and comprehensive free-trade agreement” with Tunisia.
-As of September 2023, there is not yet an agreement.
+Approximately 55% of trade is with the European Union, and Tunisia’s most significant free-trade agreement is the Association Agreement on industrial goods with the EU, which was formally ratified in 1996.
+A free-trade zone with the EU was effectively implemented in 2008 after a gradual lowering of tariffs to zero over a 12-year period.

 ×